-In today’s digital world, personal information of an individual gives the power to businesses to create online marketing campaigns that will not only satisfy the needs of a consumer, but also allows for businesses and marketers to collect important information about their customers.
+In today’s digital world, the personal information of an individual gives the power to businesses to create online marketing campaigns that will not only satisfy the needs of a consumer but also allow for businesses and marketers to collect important information about their customers.

 Due to the collection of highly sensitive information, it is really important to make sure that the personal information of a consumer is kept highly confidential.

 Personal information is data about an “identifiable individual”.
 It is the information that on its own or when combined with other pieces of personal data, can identify an individual.

 Digital marketing involves the collection, use, and dissemination of personal information, in one form or another.

 The recent data privacy legislation has left marketers and businesses wondering as to what “personal information” means nowadays and how they can comply.

 What is PIPEDA?

 In Canada, Personal Information Protection and Electronic Documents Act (PIPEDA) has adopted ten privacy principles.
 These principles control the online privacy issues with respect to consent, transparency, security measures, and data retention.

 Even today there are no specific rules for regulating social networks, phone apps, and other online activities.
 PIPEDA applies to the online activities of companies such as Facebook and Google.